KlipperScreen/KlipperScreen/docs/Configuration.md

 # special runtime items: spoolman
 # titlebar_items: chamber, MCU, Pi, spoolman

+# When spoolman is shown in the titlebar, start a red blinking warning at or below this many grams.
+# Set to 0 to disable the warning.
+# spoolman_low_limit: 20

 # The style of the user defined items in the titlebar
 # Can be 'full' indicating that the full name is shown, 'short' for the first letter, or None (default) for no name
 # titlebar_name_type: None